Mumsys/mumsys-misc/README.md

 # Misc
-Misc helper configs or scripts for the Mumsys repositories for development, tests or deployment.
+Misc helper configs or scripts for the Mumsys repositories for development, tests, coding style or deployment.